Denis Ventúra: Academica Clinceni

 After three-and-a-half years at iClinic Sereď, Ventúra had signed a contract with Romanian Academica Clinceni.
 The Academics were a top division club at that point, but at the time of Ventúra's transfer, they were second to last and it was determined, that they were set to battle in the Relegation phase during the spring.
 Ventúra's defensive skills were to minimise the number of conceded goals.
 Ventúra joined his fellow countrymen and a striker Jakub Vojtuš, who joined the side in the summer of 2019.

 Ventúra made his competitive debut in the first possible match, on 1 February 2020, against Voluntari, although he was featured in some friendly games over the winter break.
 In the fixture against Voluntari, Ventúra was featured in the starting line-up, playing as a defensive midfielder.
 While Academica took the lead through Adrian Șut, an unconverted penalty by Eugeniu Cebotaru, equaliser by Marko Simonovski and a second-half winner Mihai Căpățînă meant that Clinceni had lost 1–2.
 During the half-time Ventúra was replaced by Robert Ion.

 Ruch Chorzów

 On 21 June 2024, Ventúra signed a contract with Polish second division club Ruch Chorzów until 30 June 2026.
+On 30 May 2026, Ruch announced that Ventúra had signed a contract extension keeping him at the club until 30 June 2028, with an option for an additional year.
+Ventúra had been a key player during the 2025–26 I liga campaign, appearing in 29 league matches, scoring five goals, and providing five assists.
+Despite his individual performance, Ruch finished the season in 7th place, narrowly missing out on the Ekstraklasa promotion play-offs.